stevedonovan/winapi/readme.md

 Using a callback means that you can watch multiple directories and still respond to timers, etc.

- Finally, `copy_file` and 'move_file` are indispensible operations which are surprisingly tricky to write correctly in pure Lua.
+ Finally, @{copy_file} and @{move_file} are indispensible operations which are surprisingly tricky to write correctly in pure Lua.
 For general filesystem operations like finding the contents of folders, I suggest a more portable library like [LuaFileSystem]().
 However, you can get pretty far with a well-behaved way to call system commands:

     local status,output = winapi.execute('dir /B')
     local files = {}